OAmara/react-app-accounts/README.md

 	SEMANTIC UI -- fun library of Graphical UI components that are very easy to use and customize...fun stuff
 	-	https://react.semantic-ui.com/views/card/
-		install by running in console: 'npm install semantic-ui-react'
+		install by running in console: 'npm install semantic-ui-react semantic-ui-css'